-This week’s top 5 stories across the site.
+Here are your top 5 stories this week across the site.

 From TVNewser to FishbowlNY, here are your top stories from across Mediabistro.

 — Luncheon with Club Vice President John Hughes at the National Press Club, noon

 — Inside Media: Dangers of Reporting From Conflict Zones at the Newseum, Saturday at 2:30 p.m.

 Know someone starting or leaving a job?
 Let us know.